OUT NOW! Wherever you buy books!

 About the Author

-Blair Fell writes and lives in Jackson Heights, New York, with his partner.
-Blair’s television work includes Queer as Folk, and the Emmy Award–winning California Connected.
+Blair Fell’s television work includes Queer as Folk, and the Emmy Award–winning California Connected.
 He’s written dozens of plays including the award-winning plays Naked Will, The Tragic and Horrible Life of the Singing Nun, and the downtown cult miniseries Burning Habits.
 His personal essays have appeared in HuffPost, Out, Daily News (New York), and more.
-He’s a two-time winner of the prestigious Doris Lippman Prize in Creative Writing from the City College of New York, including for his early unfinished draft of The Sign for Home.
+He’s a two-time winner of the prestigious Doris Lippman Prize in Creative Writing from the City College of New York, including for his early unfinished draft of The Sign for Home and his second novel Disco Witches of Fire Island.
+The Sign For Home was long-listed by the Center For Fiction’s First Book Award, and honored with being chosen as both an Indie Next selection and Indies Introduce selection by the American Booksellers Association.
 Concurrently with being a writer, Blair has been an ASL interpreter for the Deaf since 1993, and has also worked as an actor, producer, and director.
+He lives and writes in Jackson Heights (Queens!), New York.